Stop the stigma. Fix the system

 Most of us agree that claiming benefits should not be shameful, but we need to make sure decision-makers know we feel that way.

-Whether you’ve experienced financial hardship yourself, you know someone who has, or you just believe in our vision of a social security system that’s there for all of us when we need it, we’re all in this together.
+Whether you’ve experienced financial hardship yourself, you know someone who has, or you just believe in our vision of a social security system that’s always there for us when we need it, we’re all in this together.
 Working to create a compassionate system that treats everyone with dignity and respect.
 A system that we or any of our loved ones are likely to one day need to rely on and that we can all be proud of.

 We’ll get there by sharing stories, challenging the stigma of needing help and telling our MPs what needs to change.